-Heat and in particular, humid conditions, can cause your body to lose it’s ability to cool itself as particles on your skin meet warm particles in the air.
-This can have an adverse affect on your core body temperature and you could lose function in your muscles from this temperature change.
+Heat and in particular, humid conditions, can cause your body to lose its ability to cool itself as particles on your skin meet warm particles in the air.
+This can have an adverse effect on your core body temperature and you could lose function in your muscles from this temperature change.

 As well as consuming fluid to cool your body, consider other strategies if the conditions demand it, such as what you may have seen recently at the Tour de France, either by pouring water over your head or tucking a bag of ice in the top of your jersey.

-When calories are used up during exercise heat builds inside your body.
+When calories are used up during exercise, heat builds inside your body.
 This directly affects the hydration process.
 Use supplementary food such as bars and gels in a supplementary way.
-Remember when using gels to also put back the same amount of fluid in millilitres as your gel contains.
+Remember when using gels to also put back the same amount of fluid in milliliters as your gel contains.
 Fluid is needed for your body to absorb the gel so it can do its job.

 When you are exercising for over 90 minutes, you should consume an energy drink which contains electrolytes as a source of energy.
 Consume a zero calorie electrolyte only drink when exercising for under this time as your muscles should not need the extra energy.